monikalauri/MissingMaps/pages/home.md

 section_3_title: "How to participate?"

 participate_1_title: "Start mapping now"
+participate_1_text: |-
-participate_1_text: " Never mapped before?
-Don’t worry, it doesn’t take long to learn.The best way is at a mapathon, where volunteers get training and map together.
-Check the Events Calendar for upcoming Missing Maps events! n\ If you don’t see any events in your language or time, you can still start mapping anytime - visit our Get Involved page and choose a mapping tool.
-New events are added regularly!"
+  Never mapped before?
+Don’t worry, it doesn’t take long to learn.
+The best way is at a mapathon, where volunteers get training and map together.
+Check the Events Calendar for upcoming Missing Maps events!

+  If you don’t see any events in your language or time, you can still start mapping anytime — visit our Get Involved page and choose a mapping tool.
+New events are added regularly!

 participate_1_image: "/assets/images/home/participate1.jpg"
 participate_1_buttons:
   - label: "Join a Mapathon"